AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 ---

 ## Task 4: Simulation of a Falling Drop - Wall ##
-As part of this task, we added a new method to our class [ParticleGenerator](../../src/particleRepresentation/particle) that generates two-dimensional discs of particles.
+As part of this task, we added a new method to our class [ParticleGenerator](../../src/moleculeSimulator/particleGeneration/ParticleGenerator.h) that generates two-dimensional discs of particles.
 We also made it possible to specify discs within the XML file.
-Having these features implemented we conducted a first experiment to test our simulation and let a disc fly against a reflective boundary.
+Having these features implemented, we conducted a first experiment to test our simulation and let a disc fly against a reflective boundary.
 Because it is not exactly specified if the simulation should be in 2D or 3D we did both.
 For the 3D simulation, we shifted the center of the disc to (60,25,0.5) to position it vertically centered in the simulation domain.
 In the 2D case, we set the simulation domain to {120,50,0}, because the third dimension is not needed.
 * Simulation in 2D: [watch](Disc-against-reflective-Boundary-2D.mp4)
 * Simulation in 3D: [watch](Disc-against-reflective-Boundary-3D.mp4)